smallriver0316/awstudy/ec2-access-via-bastion/README.md

 # EC2 access via bastion server

-This project is to demonstrate accesing EC2 via another EC2 as a bastion server.
+This project is to demonstrate accesing EC2 instance via another EC2 as a bastion server.

 ## Welcome to your CDK TypeScript project